IanInBtn/BrownBag4/README.md

 The "bowlinggame" and "tictactoe" projects are for the Hands-On Katas in Part-2.

-There are starter branches to do any Kata for yourself, as well as branches for the completed Katas.
+There are starter branches to do any Kata for yourself, as well as a branch for the completed LeapYear Katas.

-### The TicTacToe rules

-This is just a 3x3 game of noughts and crosses.

-Players just take turns to complete a line of 3 "X"s or "O"s.

 ### The Bowling Game rules